"No man is a failure who has friends."

 - Talking Down the Suicidal: The whole reason for the plot.
 The angels have decided to respond to the many people praying for George Bailey by having Clarence do whatever he can to persuade George to not commit suicide.
 He does this by granting George's wish to have never been born and showing him the resulting state of affairs, demonstrating what a positive force George has been in the lives of his friends and family.

 - Take It to the Bridge: George almost takes a high dive leap from one.

 - Telegraph Gag STOP: Sam Wainwright sends a telegram from London when he hears George is in trouble.
 Ernie reads it aloud, including the stops.

 Mr. Gower cabled you need cash, stop.
 My office instructed to advance you up to twenty-five thousand dollars, stop.
 Hee Haw and Merry Christmas!
 Sam Wainwright.

-Clarence: You really have had a wonderful life.
+Clarence: You see, George, you've really had a wonderful life.
 Don't you see what a mistake it would be to just throw it all away?

-You Are Not Alone: The final scenes of the movie is this in spades with every one of George's companions comes to his aid for once.
+- You Are Not Alone: The final scenes of the movie is this in spades when every one of George's companions comes to his aid for once.

 "To my big brother George, the richest man in town."

 - We see in the backstory that Harry only won because George stepped aside for him.
 George looked out for his brother and made several sacrifices for him, including staying behind and looking after the Building & Loan so Harry could go to college (even paying for it with his own tuition).
 In the alternate Bedford Falls, Harry never lived to see his tenth birthday without George to save his life.